Volkswagen and unions: Chattanooga, Tennessee

 The Volkswagen Chattanooga Assembly Plant attracted international attention in 2014 after it was proposed that employees elect a union in order to implement a Works Council that has co-determination, consultation and participation rights with management.

 United Auto Workers (UAW) attempted unsuccessfully to unionize the Chattanooga plant in 2014.
-This was defeated in a 712–626 vote.
+This was defeated in a 712 vs 626 vote.
 The unionization effort was backed by Volkswagen management and the IG Metall union in Germany.
 There was, however, considerable opposition from US business groups and Republican politicians.
 Despite a failed unionization vote at the plant, Volkswagen recognized members who have joined UAW Local 42.
 After the close vote against UAW, Volkswagen announced a new policy allowing groups representing at least 15% of the workforce to participate in meetings, with higher access tiers for groups representing 30% and 45% of employees.
 This prompted anti-UAW workers who opposed the first vote to form a rival union, the American Council of Employees.
-In December, 2014, UAW was certified as representing more than 45% of employees.
+In December 2014, UAW was certified as representing more than 45% of employees.

 UAW again attempted to unionize the plant in June 2019.
-This failed by a 52 to 48 percent margin.
+This failed by a 52–48% margin.
 Unlike in 2014, Volkswagen management was not supportive of the union vote.

 In 2023, UAW won 30 to 160% salary increases at the "Big Three".
 Shortly after, UAW launched organizing drives at 13 non-union auto manufacturers in the South, including Volkswagen.
 On 6 February 2024, UAW announced that over 50% of the 4,100 hourly workers at the plant have signed union membership cards.
-On 19 April 2024, the plant's workers voted to unionize, 73 to 27 percent margin, or 2,628 to 985.
-The first collective bargaining meeting was scheduled for 19 September 2024.
+On 19 April 2024, the plant's workers voted to unionize, 73–27% margin, or 2,628 to 985.
+The first collective bargaining meeting was scheduled in September 2024, and an agreement was ratified 18 months later in February 2026.
+96% of workers voted in favour of the new collective agreement, resulting in 20% salary increases and annual bonuses for duration of the agreement.